Help end Western Canada's helicopter killing Programs

 In British Columbia and Alberta, the provincial governments have been directing an unwarranted and inhumane wolf killing program ostensibly to protect declining caribou populations.
 Wolves continue to be killed in unspeakable ways, for no reason.
 The real culprit driving caribou to extinction is habitat loss.

-Letter to Science by C. Darimont and P. Paquet: Canada wolf cull subsidy damages caribou habitat.
+Check out this letter to Science by Dr.'s C. Darimont and P. Paquet:

 The Truth about Aerial Gunning